 Just thinking of writing a cover letter will probably make you cringe, at best, or cause you to turn to a life of criminal employment, at worst.

-However, if you keep these personal cover letter tips in mind, you’ll soon have a cover letter that will be sure to catch the recruiter’s attention.
+However, if you keep these tested cover letter tips in mind, you’ll soon have a cover letter that will be sure to catch the recruiter’s attention:

 - Tailor - One of the main themes throughout these tips for a good cover letter, make sure to personalize your cover letter to the job description so that it reads as the exact candidate you’re looking for.